 <conv> name^ | Move-capture (only with var or no <conv>) |

-<conv> is one of read, mut, var, ref.
+<conv> is one of imm, mut, var, or ref.
 Position within

 At most one entry can omit a name (the default-convention entry).
-A second produces:
+A second unnamed entry produces an error, naming the default capture convention duplication.

-The ^ marker is only legal on var entries or entries with no
+You may only use the ^ marker on var entries or entries with no

 Capture conventions